savvas-paragkamian/crete-idea/README.md

 Fungi   11675
 ```

+## JGI GOLD

+Download all the metadata of the GOLD database from [here](https://gold.jgi.doe.gov/downloads).
+Select the `Public Studies/Biosamples/SPs/APs/Organisms Excel` option.

 ## IUCN

 More than 650 assessments of species that occur in Crete are available in IUCN Red Lists.